 Tip: If you like to watch and see how fast each file is uploading, use the

---progress (or -P) flag and you’ll see the speeds of each upload thread!
+-P) flag and you’ll see the speeds of each upload thread!

 SyncBackPro is an awesome sync tool for Windows that supports Backblaze B2 as well the ability to only sync deltas of a file (the parts that have changed).
 SyncBackPro uses threads in quite a few places across its settings, but the part that concerns how many concurrent threads will upload to Backblaze B2 is in the “Number of upload/download threads to use” setting.
 You can find this in the Cloud Settings under the Advanced tab.
 You’ll notice they even throw in a warning letting you know that too many will degrade performance!